otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 (different IM networks have different limits), you can fragment an encoded OTR-prekey-server message as follows:

-  * Start with the OTR message as you would normally transmit it.
+  * Start with the OTRv4-Prekey message as you would normally transmit it.
 For example, a Prekey Publication Message would start with `AAQD` and end with `.`.
   * Assign an identifier, which will be used specifically for this fragmented data message.
 This is done in order to not confuse these fragments with